 This portion of VA 635 is also a designated segment of U.S. Bicycle Route 1, which was established by the American Association of State Highway and Transportation Officials in 1982 (VDOT 2019).
 Currently, the U.S. Bicycle Route 1 route through Virginia is managed by Virginia Department of Transportation in partnership with local governments and cycling advocates.
 In addition to low traffic volumes, low posted speeds and access to services, unique natural and cultural scenery is a common feature for route designation (U.S. Task Force on Numbered Bicycle Routes 2006).
-The existing condition and a photo simulation illustrating with-Project conditions from KOP 1 are included in Appendix A.
+The existing condition and photo simulations illustrating with-Project conditions from KOP 1 are included in Appendix A.

-Despite the open view seen from the KOP 1 location, where the Project would be briefly visible to passersby, most of the Project along Oral Oaks Road would be screened by evergreen vegetation, as demonstrated by Inset 1, from Google Maps, captured just south of the KOP location along Oral Oaks Road.
+Despite the open view seen from the KOP 1 location, where the Project would be briefly visible to passersby, most of the Project along Oral Oaks Road would be screened by roadside evergreen vegetation, as demonstrated by Inset 1, from Google Maps, captured just south of the KOP location along Oral Oaks Road.
 In addition, the Project will maintain a 50-foot vegetation offset from the roadway intended to allow volunteer vegetation to grow to further screen views of the Project from the roadway.
+Lastly, screening evergreen vegetation is proposed along the Project perimeter where it parallels Oral Oaks Road.